Drennan98/Hangman/README.md

 - I want the program to have color coded feedback messages for easier readability.

-# Validations
+# Validations / Testing

-- My Python code pass through the linter with no issues and scored 100%.
+- My Python code pass through the linter with no issues.

 ![Python Validation](images/pythonvalidation.png)

+- I tested my project on Google Chrome and Mozilla Firefox and it works perfectly.

+- I deployed the project to Heroku and the deployment went smoothly.
+(See below for deployment steps).

+- The project works exacly as intended.
+All print statements display correctly and I didn't encounter any bugs.

 # Deployment